ValleyBell/MidiConverters/README.md

 Use this tool with the script `TaitoZoomConv.sh`, see the script source for more information on how to use.

-## TG100_DemoSongDump
-This tool can be used to dump the TG100 demo song from its firmware ROM.

-Note that the song itself has no tempo information, so the beats aren't aligned.
-The tempo of the resulting MIDI might also be a bit off.

 ## top2mid
 This tool converts SPC files from SFC Tales of Phantasia and Star Ocean to MIDI.